Lakshay-a/Alzheimer-Diagnosis-using-Hybrid-PSO-GA-DenseNet-121/README.md

 ## Introduction

-This repository provides a complete MRI‑based CAD system for multi‑class classification of Alzheimer’s Disease (AD), Mild Cognitive Impairment (MCI) and Cognitively Normal (CN), combining transfer learning on DenseNet‑121 (pretrained on RadImageNet) with a hybrid PSO‑GA feature selection stage and classical classifiers for fast, robust inference from 2D axial slices derived from sMRI volumes.
-The approach targets improved accuracy and compute efficiency for early detection, leveraging medical‑domain pretraining known to outperform natural‑image pretraining on radiologic tasks.
+This project presents a computer-aided diagnosis (CAD) system for early detection of Alzheimer’s Disease (AD) and Mild Cognitive Impairment (MCI) using structural MRI scans.
+The framework combines deep learning (DenseNet-121 with transfer learning) and nature-inspired optimization algorithms (Particle Swarm Optimization + Genetic Algorithm hybrid, PSO-GA) to enhance accuracy while reducing computational complexity.
+The system classifies brain MRI scans into three categories:
+- Alzheimer’s Disease (AD)
+- Mild Cognitive Impairment (MCI)
+- Cognitively Normal (CN)
+By applying transfer learning and optimizing features with the proposed PSO-GA algorithm, the model achieved an outstanding classification accuracy of 99.78% and an F1-score of 99.15% — significantly outperforming baseline CNN models.
+This improvement, combined with feature reduction from 1024 → 25 features, makes the system highly accurate, efficient and clinically valuable.

 ## Features